Terence Parr and Jeremy Howard

 In Chapter 3 A First Taste of Applied Machine Learning, we successfully trained a random forest (RF) model to predict New York City rent prices but under ideal conditions: the data was already in a form acceptable to a model and was mostly free of errors, outliers, and other noise.
 The unfortunate reality is that real data sets are messy and so, in this chapter, we're going to learn how to process the original data from Kaggle bit-by-bit until it looks like that ideal data set.
 The dirty little secret of the machine learning world is that practitioners spend roughly 75% of their time acquiring, cleaning, and otherwise preparing data for training.
 (We won't learn about the acquisition piece in this book, but you can check out Terence's free Data Acquisition course notes.)

 To train a model, the data set must follow two fundamental rules: all data must be numeric and there can't be any missing values.
 We must derive numeric features from the nonnumeric features such as strings, dates, and categorical variables like SalesID.
 Or, we can simply delete the nonnumeric features.
-That preparation work is a big topic unto itself, which we'll address in Chapter 11 Feature Engineering.
+That preparation work is a big topic unto itself, which we'll address in Chapter 6 Categorically Speaking and Chapter 7 Exploring and Cleaning the Bulldozer Dataset.
 In this chapter, we'll stick with the numeric fields (bathrooms, bedrooms, longitude, latitude) we used before.

 Even with purely numeric data, there is potential cleanup work to do.
 The data could have outliers, errors, or contradictory information.
 For example, in our apartment data, one place claims to have 2 bedrooms but 10 bathrooms, while other apartments claim to be on the equator!
 Armed with graphs or statistics from the data set, we turn to someone with domain expertise to interpret what we observe.
 (Terence's sister lives in New York City and confirms that New York is not on the equator, though typically feels that way in August.)